sciZer0/7/v/README.md

 At any moment, a person  (Public Address) being in the position of Contributor may be dropped out of the position by Voters through democratic voting (Competitive Quadratic Voting).

-*Some number of positions of Contributor (say 10) might be taken by specific entities (Public Addresses with multisigs) for funding some public/common goods,*
+*Some additional number of positions of Contributor (say 10) might be taken by specific people's entities (Public Addresses with multisigs) for funding some public/common goods,*

 * funding coordinating protocol maintenance and upgrades, incl. funding additional external developers and auditors to test and find exploit
 * funding documentation and research.

 *The first 30 persons might be appointed to the positions of Contributor by an initiative group.
-And it might be an enough number to start the blockchain  and make the fair airdrop.
-After making the airdrop, it might be possible to form a final list of 150 Contributors along the way — through democratic voting (Competitive Quadratic Voting).*
+And it might be an enough number to start the blockchain  and make the fair airdrop, and after which, it might be possible to form a final list of 150 Contributors along the way — through democratic voting (Competitive Quadratic Voting).*